ShlomiZi/Arkanoid/README.md

-A project in "OOP" course.
-Arkanoid game in Java.
+Java based Arkanoid game - first OOP proeject.
 The game was developed according to OOP principles learned throughout the course.
 The game supports a "high scores" file, and levels with an increasing order of difficulty, and allows users to create their own levels and level sets without any coding,